Scrivito/scrivito_video_widget/README.md

 # ScrivitoVideoWidget

-A Scrivito widget that lets you place a video onto a page unsing [Projekktor](http://www.projekktor.com/)
+A Scrivito widget that lets you place a video onto a page using [Projekktor](http://www.projekktor.com/)

 ## Installation